chop-dbhi/dicom-anon/README.md

 (0xBBBB,0xFFFF):['', '', 'X', '', '', '', '', '', '', '', '']
 ```

 The X here essentially extends the Basic Profile to delete the corresponding attribute.
+If instead of deletion, you wanted to ensure an attribute was kept, place a 'K' in the third column.